dasch-swiss/dsp-api/docs/03-apis/api-admin/permissions.md

 `hasPermissions` contains permission types that must be granted.
 See [the complete description of administrative permission types](../../05-internals/design/api-admin/administration.md#administrative-permissions).
 In summary, each permission should contain followings:
-- `name` : indicates the type of the type of the permission that can be one of the followings:
+- `name` : indicates the type of the permission that can be one of the followings:
    - `ProjectAdminAllPermission`: gives the user the permission to do anything on project level, i.e. create new groups, modify all existing groups